jsegitz/distro-security-meetup/minutes/next.md

 Topics:
+- Mailing list for the group.
+Options:
+  - SUSE mailman: Drawback will use suse domain
+  - Google group: https://groups.google.com/g/distro-security-meetup, realized only afterwards that you need a google account for this
+  Alternatives?
+What poison do you like?

 - Amazon Linux presentation

 - Extend RPM Specfile with additional meta data, e.g. package repo URL, commit ID hash, release archive creation command(s) (Norbert Manthey)